Missouri State University: Divisions

 The university offers more than 150 undergraduate majors and over 45 graduate programs.
 For the 2022 fiscal year, the university awarded 4,404 degrees.
-The Springfield campus had 721 full-time instructional faculty in fall 2009, of which 46 percent were female and 60 percent were tenured.
-The student-faculty ration is 20-to-1.
-Nearly 90 percent of full-time ranked faculty members have the most advanced degree available in their field.
+The Springfield campus had 721 full-time instructional faculty in fall 2009, of which 46% were female and 60% were tenured.
+The student-faculty ratio is 20-to-1.
+Nearly 90% of full-time, ranked faculty members have the most advanced degree available in their fields.
 During its 2009 fiscal year, MSU received 196 grants totaling $20,901,035.
-Freshmen entering for the fall 2010 semester had an average ACT score of 24 and a high school grade point average of 3.60.
+Freshmen entering for the fall 2010 semester had an average ACT score of 24 and a high-school grade point average of 3.60.

 LNU-MSU

 In June 2000, Missouri State University entered into an agreement with Liaoning Normal University of the People's Republic of China to establish the LNU-MSU College of International Business on the campus of LNU.
 As an educational cooperation project between the two universities, the Branch Campus received formal approval from the governing bodies of both universities, the Missouri State Board of Governors and the Bureau of Education of Liaoning Province, China.
-The college currently offers an Associate of Arts, in General Studies degree and a Bachelor of Science, in General Business degree.
-The Branch Campus programs are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools as well as the Associate to Advance Collegiate Business Schools (AACSB International).
-Dalian has a diverse student body, with students from all over the world including Korea, Indonesia, Senegal, Nigeria, Zambia, Iran, Japan and the U.S. It is located atop a prominence on the North Campus of LNU overlooking the university to its south.
+The college currently offers an associate of arts in general studies degree and a bachelor of science, in general business degree.
+The Branch Campus programs are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and the Associate to Advance Collegiate Business Schools (AACSB International).
+Dalian has a diverse student body, with students from all over the world, including South Korea, Indonesia, Senegal, Nigeria, Zambia, Iran, Japan, and the U.S. It is located atop a prominence on the North Campus of LNU overlooking the university to its south.